 However, as anyone who has backpacked knows things are a bit different on the ground…

-In addition to this, I had spoken to people who had been without a tour and made it to Punta Gallinas.
+In addition to this, I had spoken to people who had been without a tour to Cabo de la Vela Guajira and they made it to Punta Gallinas.
 Some loved it, others hated it because of all of the hassle to get that and also because of the poverty… More on this later though.

 A tour for people who ‘don’t do tours’